internal-page-background-header

 “A formal system by which qualified representatives of appropriate disciplines review proposed or actual changes that might affect the validated status of facilities, systems, equipment or process”

-When you’re developing an eQMS you should consider how the system could be used to oversee change control in other areas like manufacturing equipment and premises, as well as the design steps that you need to take as part of the development process.
+When you’re developing an eQMS you should consider how the system could be used to oversee change control in other areas like supplier and premises management, as well as the design steps that you need to take as part of the development process.

 Conclusion

-Your change control process is vital for ensuring that the right product decisions are taken throughout the entire lifecycle of a project.
+Change control management is vital for ensuring that the right product and process decisions are taken throughout the entire lifecycle of a project.
 It is a way of achieving the highest quality products that are safe to consume and efficient to manufacture.

 As teams and premises are more and more widely dispersed around the world there is a greater need for electronic systems that automate these crucial processes.
 These are the tools that can minimise the risk of omissions and mistakes leading to future product failure.